tochibedford/tochibedford/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an engineer interested in super fast algorithms for python & JavaScript.
-I have experience in Front-end Web Development & Deep Learning Neural Networks.
+I'm an engineer interested in super fast algorithms for python, JavaScript & rust.
 When I feel like gnashing my teeth I write code in C#, they never make it to a repo.

-🌱 I’m currently learning RUST.
+🌱 I’m currently working a lot with RUST.

 🍾 I also:
   - Make & record music in FL Studio.